culturing/poems/Poems/Think Again.md

 but some say
 this is part of its purpose.

-The cars make terrible noise
+The cars must make their noise
 where wandering sheep once spoke
 of pleasing vistas, unknown springs.